ahomayouni/XChange/README.md

 * Footer

 ## Deployment
-* Make sure you have the heroku CLI installed in your computer
+* Install heroku CLI installed on your computer
 * (For mac users and assuming you have the all amazing `homebrew` installed)
 1. >brew install heroku/brew/heroku

-* If you have made new migrations, remember to also run db:migrate on HEROKU
+* If you have made new migrations, remember to also run db:migrate on HEROKU.

 1. >heroku run rails db:migrate